AoO-24/DashBoard-Platform-Fullstack-Application-Schneider-Capstone/weitao's new code/README.md

 ## TODOs

-- **Change the Chart**: The current chart configuration with two Y-axes can be complex to interpret.
+- **Change the Chart**: The current chart configuration with three Y-axes can be complex to interpret.
 We plan to redesign the chart to simplify the visualization while retaining the depth of comparison.

 - **Write an Explanation for the Chart (Analysis)**: An in-depth analysis will be added to accompany the chart.
 This will include interpretations of the data, key insights into performance discrepancies, and actionable recommendations for improvement.